 Why should we do it?
 Because it works and what we are currently doing does not.”

 This story was initially published in November 2018.
-Sadly it has been updated to reflect the most recent mass murders – El Paso and Dayton.
+Sadly it has been updated to reflect the most recent mass murders – Atlanta and Boulder.